FelixFourcolor/noteblock-generator/README.md

                     "instrument": [override the voice instrument],

                     // (sort-of) Mandatory argument
+                    // If a note object does not have the "name" value, it's not an actual note,
+                    // but it tells the traslator to apply the other key-value pairs
+                    // to all subsequent notes in its voice.
+                    // If a subsequent note defines its own values, some of which
+                    // overlap with these values, the note's values take precedence.
                     "name": "[note name][octave] [duration 1] [duration 2] [etc.]"

                     // Valid note names are "r" (rest) and "c", "cs", "db", etc.